Speeding-up Graph Algorithms via Clique Partitioning: The Proposed Algorithm

-In this section, we present the design of our Clique Partitioning-based Graph Compression (\textsf{CPGC}) algorithm.
-For a given input graph~$G$, \textsf{CPGC} builds the compressed graph~$G^{*}$ of~$G$ by partitioning~$G$ into bipartite cliques. \textsf{CPGC} iteratively finds bipartite cliques in the given graph~$G(U, W, E)$ and compresses it until finding new bipartite cliques does not contribute to the compression of~$G$.
-The size of the right partition of the cliques is determined by~$\hat{k}$, which guarantees a $\delta$-clique, and the selection of vertices~$w_j \in W$ depends on the degree of vertices~$d_{w_j} = |N(w_j)|$.
-The partition of~$G$ into bipartite cliques guarantees that each edge in~$G$ is in exactly one clique, i.e., $E(C_i) \cap E(C_j) = \emptyset$, $\forall i, j$ and $ i \neq j$, where $E(C_i)$ is the set of edges of $\delta$-clique~$C_i$. \textsf{CPGC} is given in Algorithm~\ref{alg:CPGC}.
-The input of \textsf{CPGC} consists of the adjacency matrix~$A$ of $G$, and a constant~$\delta$. \looseness=-1
+This section details the design of our Clique Partitioning-based Graph Restructuring (\textsf{CPGR}) algorithm, presented in Algorithm~\ref{alg:CPGR}.
+For a given input graph~$G$, \textsf{CPGR} obtains a restructured graph~$G^{*}$ of~$G$ by iteratively finding bipartite cliques (i.e., complete bipartite subgraphs) in~$G(U, W, E)$ and replacing them with corresponding tripartite graphs until finding new bipartite cliques does not contribute to the reduction in the number of edges of~$G$.
+The size of the right partition of the cliques is determined by~$\hat{k} = k(n,\hat{m}, \delta)$, which guarantees a $\delta$-clique, and the selection of vertices~$w_j \in W$ depends on the degree of vertices~$d_{w_j} = |N(w_j)|$, where $N(w_j)$ denotes the set of neighbors of vertex~$w_j$.
+The partition of~$G$ into bipartite cliques guarantees that each edge in~$G$ is in exactly one clique, i.e., $E(C_i) \cap E(C_j) = \emptyset$, $\forall i, j$ and $ i \neq j$, where $E(C_i)$ is the set of edges of $\delta$-clique~$C_i$.
+The input of \textsf{CPGR} consists of the adjacency matrix~$A$ of~$G$, and a constant~$\delta$. \looseness=-1

-{\bf Initialization} (Line~1).
-For the given bipartite graph $G(U,W, E)$, \textsf{CPGC} initializes~$q$, the index of the bipartite cliques extracted from~$G$, the number of vertices, $n$ where $n = |U| = |W|$, the number of edges~$\hat{m}$, and the degree of the vertices ${d_{w_j}}$ $\forall j=1, \ldots, |W|$, to~$[0]_{n}$. \textsf{CPGC} also initializes the set of extracted bipartite cliques~$\mathcal{C}$, to the empty set.
+{\bf Initialization} (Lines~1-5).
+For the given bipartite graph $G(U,W, E)$, \textsf{CPGR} initializes the index~$q$ of the bipartite cliques extracted from~$G$, the number of vertices, $n$ where $n = |U| = |W|$, the number of edges~$\hat{m}$, and the degree of the vertices ${d_{w_j}}$ $\forall j=1, \ldots, |W|$, initialized to~$[0]_{n}$, the zero vector fo size $n$. \textsf{CPGR} also initializes the set of extracted bipartite cliques~$\mathcal{C}$, to the empty set.